devbuilt888/taskmangerback/README.md

 - `POST /api/boards` - Create a new board
 - `PUT /api/boards/:id` - Update a board
 - `DELETE /api/boards/:id` - Delete a board and all its tasks

+### Users (Clerk Integration)

+- `GET /api/users` - Get all users from Clerk (for task assignment)
+- `GET /api/users/:userId` - Get a specific user by ID
+- `GET /api/my-tasks` - Get tasks assigned to the current authenticated user

 ### Health Checks